 Kaleidoscopes Method is best for children ages 4+ who have no experience in violin.
 Prospective families are warmly invited to visit the studio and should plan on observing lessons and interviewing/auditioning for before formally enrolling.

 Suzuki Method Lessons

-Dr. Shinichi Suzuki's world-famous method has revolutionized the way children learn to play violin.
-Called, "The Mother Tongue Method," Dr. Suzuki recognized a distinct connection between learning language and music.
+Dr. Shinichi Suzuki's world-famous method has revolutionized the way children learn to play the violin.
+Also known as, "The Mother Tongue Method," Dr. Suzuki recognized a distinct connection between learning language and music.
 Emphasizing encouragement, positive correction, persistence, and intensive involvement of parents, teachers, and their peers, the Suzuki Method delivers a solid musical foundation while acting as a tool for children to develop good character.
 Dr. Suzuki's method is accompanied by a series of ten books which build the student's technique and repertoire.
 Each piece builds upon information learned from that of the previous.
 Suzuki teachers encourage mastery by routinely reviewing old pieces and simultaneously building upon them by introducing the techniques needed for playing newer and more difficult pieces.
 Ariana trained at The Hartt School's renowned Suzuki long-term training program.
 There, she trained with some of the world's most famous Suzuki pedagogues, Teri Einfeldt and Ed Kreitman and she is certified to teach the entire Suzuki repertoire (PreTwinkle through Book 8).

 I start brand-new violin students on Kaleidoscopes and then bring them into the Suzuki Method books.
 To learn more, click here.